Partonomy list P4, primary language: LA, subsidiary: EN, interface: EN, work in progress

 primary somatosensory cortex of posterior paracentral gyrus

-38825 9122
+9122 tax

 sulcus parietalis transversus (par)

-transverse parietal sulcus (pair)
+transverse parietal groove (pair)

-61900 38828 6059
+61900 6059 tax

 precuneus (par)